leifsieben/thompson-sampling/README.md

 - `num_warmup_trials`: Required.
 Number of times to randomly sample each reagent in the reaction.
 3 is usually sufficient for 2 component reactions, 10 is recommended for reactions with 3 or more components.
 - `ts_mode`: Required.
 Whether to maximize or minimize the scoring function.
 Should be one of `maximize` or `minimize`.
+Alternatively `maximize_boltzmann` or `minimize_boltzmann` can be used to allow for temperature weighted exploration.
+- `batch_size`: Required.
+Determines how many molecules are evaluated before updating priors. `batch_size=1` gives back original results.

 Optional params:
 - `results_filename`: Optional.
 Name of the file to output results to.
 If None, results will not be saved to a file.